Joseph Strutt (engraver and antiquary): Early career

 In 1770, he became a student at the Royal Academy in London, and was awarded one of the first silver medals to be presented by the Academy; the following year he took one of the first gold medals.
 From 1771 he began to study in the reading-room of the British Museum, where he gathered the materials for most of his antiquarian works.
 His first book, The Regal and Ecclesiastical Antiquities of England, appeared in 1773.
 For this, the first work of its kind published in England, he drew and engraved from ancient manuscripts representations of kings, costumes, armour, seals, and other objects of interest.

 He spent the greater part of his life in similar labours, his art in service to his antiquarian and literary researches.
-Between 1774 and 1776 he published the three volumes of his Manners, Customs, Arms, Habits etc. of the People of England, and in 1777–8 the two volumes of his Chronicle of England, both large quarto works, profusely illustrated, and involving a vast amount of research.
+Between 1774 and 1776 he published the three volumes of his Horda Angel-Cynnan: or, A Complete View of the Manners, Customs, Arms, Habits, &c. of the Inhabitants of England, and in 1777–8 the two volumes of his Chronicle of England, both large quarto works, profusely illustrated, and involving a vast amount of research.
 Of the former a French edition appeared in 1789.
 The latter Strutt originally intended to extend to six volumes, but he failed to obtain adequate support.
 At this period he lived partly in London and partly at Chelmsford, but made frequent journeys for the purposes of antiquarian study.

 On 16 August 1774 he married Anne Blower, the daughter of Barwell Blower, a dyer from Bocking in Essex, and moved into a house in Duke Street, Portland Place.
 On her death in September 1778 he wrote an elegiac poem in her memory, published anonymously in 1779; for the next seven years he then devoted his attention to painting, and exhibited nine pictures, mostly classical subjects, at the Royal Academy.
 From this period date several of his best engravings, executed in the "chalk" or dotted style which had been introduced from the Continent by his master, Ryland.

 After 1785 Strutt resumed his antiquarian and literary researches, and brought out his Biographical Dictionary of Engravers (2 vols.